SomeRandomUsern4m3/automatic_reddit_story_video_gen/README.md

+# Important note
+## Your gonna need to add the folder game_footage because stupid github won't let me add it

 # What is this?

 ## This a project that I whipped up in a day it generates those ai reddit stories with the text to speech